magento/knowledge-base/src/troubleshooting/miscellaneous/exact-match-search-for-product-not-working-in-adobe-commerce.md

 ## Clarification

-This is the expected behavior of Live Search, an optional module available for installation, which was released with Adobe Commerce 2.4.x support.
+This is the expected behavior (not a bug) of Live Search, an optional module available for installation, which was released with Adobe Commerce 2.4.x support.
 It replaces the Adobe Commerce built in search functionality with search as a service.
 However, Live Search is not compatible with Adobe Commerce 2.3.x.
 The Adobe Commerce native search functionality is used in 2.3.x which provides exact match search results.

 ## Related Reading